singhenso/NYU-Tandon-Bridge-Winter-2021-17-Weeks/README.md

-#  NYU Tandon School of Engineering - Bridge to CS Winter 2021 - 17 Week
+#  NYU Tandon School of Engineering - Bridge to CS Winter 2021 -  17 weeks |  from 1/4 to 4/30

 ![NYU Tandon School of Engineering Logo](./src/images/nyu_logo.jpg "NYU Tandon School of Engineering Logo Bridge to CS Spring 2018")